Masked: Several ministers resume work from office today

 New Delhi, Apr 13: Several union ministers were back in their offices today.
 While the ministries would be working with minimal staff owing to the pandemic, the government wanted to send out a message that would instil confidence in the people.

-However all ministers who returned to their offices have been donning the home made face mask.
-Union Finance Minster Nirmala Sitharaman tweeted, 'back to working in North Block with a home made mask this morning."
+However, all ministers who returned to their offices have been donning the home made face mask.
+Union Finance Minister Nirmala Sitharaman tweeted, 'back to working in North Block with a home made mask this morning."

 Back to working in North Block office with a home-made mask this morning. pic.twitter.com/SlkxZdYuab— Nirmala Sitharaman (@nsitharaman) April 13, 2020